cyber330d/SEDPG8_compeng_ABU_Zaria/README.md

-# SEDPG8-ahmadu-bello0-university-zaria
+# SEDPG8-ahmadu-bello-university-zaria
-Software Engineering and Development Project Group 8 ABU zaria data modeeling for a fitness app using flutter framework anf firbase as the backend
+Software Engineering and Development Project Group 8 ABU Zaria

+#data modeeling for a fitness app using flutter framework anf firebase as the backend
+#temp github repo  for organization and architectural planning of the fitness app